core-wg/resource-directory/draft-ietf-core-resource-directory.md

 * Reference existing and upcoming specifications for DDOS mitigation in CoAP.

+* Explain the provenance of the example's multicast address.

 * Make "SHOULD" of not manipulating foreign registrations a "should" and explain how it is enforced
 * Clarify application of RFC6570 to search parameters
 * Syntactic fixes in examples